 The Ericsson team has just returned from a whirlwind of exciting discussions from CES 2020 Las Vegas, the world´s largest technology event.
-Key highlights were the insights and trends from the automotive industry and connected vehicles.
+Key highlights were the insights and trends from the automotive industry and connected vehicles (watch our latest connected car webinar if you want to find out more).
 Cellular communication plays an essential role for cars to be connected and share information with each other, so-called collaborative driving.
 Collaborative driving is key to increase safety on the roads and reduce fatalities in traffic.
 5G, with available, reliable and secure capabilities, will further safeguard cellular relevance to support automotive needs.

 One of my main reflections when talking to partners and colleagues in the automotive industry is the immediate need to deploy global Advanced Driver Assistance Systems (ADAS) features to increase safety.
 We need to share and collaborate to save lives now.
 This means that the deployment models and execution for ADAS system features are currently being defined.
 Defined in vehicle devices but also in the network communication, edge and the cloud layers of “the stack”.
 Network Near services such as predictive availability, interworking, quality of service and security are enabled when using Ericsson Connected Vehicle Cloud (CVC).
 This enables trust in connectivity and then 5G.
 Trusted connectivity is used as an extra sensor to increase safety with driver assistance features.